wekesaryan/Tech-companies-in-Kenya/README.md

 # Online courses & Certifications

+## Education and Talent Development
+Kenya's focus on education and talent development has been crucial in building a skilled workforce to drive the tech ecosystem.
+Universities and colleges are increasingly offering courses in IT and related fields, aligning with industry needs1.
+Collaboration between academia and industry ensures a steady pipeline of skilled professionals.

 | Company's Portfolio                                               |   Company Type   | Location/County  |
 |-------------------------------------------------------------------|------------------|------------------|
 | [ALX Africa](https://www.alxafrica.com/programmes/)               |  Multinational   | Nairobi          |